GameParrot/minecraft-mac-window-fix/README.md

 This will also enable macOS Dark Mode support for the title bar and fix microphone permission issues with some mods (will ask if bash wants to use the microphone).

 # Installation:
-Clone this repo using git, and then run the install.sh file.
+Clone this repo, and then run the install.sh file.
 It will tell you want the path you have to set your Java executable to.